upfor/upforphp/README.md

 $app->run();
 ```

+> If you are not using the Composer, you must manually require the helpers:
+> `require ROOT . '/src/Helper/helpers.php';`

 ## Requirements
-Upfor requires PHP 5.3 or greater.
+Upfor requires PHP 5.4.0 or greater.

 ## License
 Upfor Framework is released under the MIT license.